MarinaMartin/fostercareplaybook/docs/drafts/mobile_fingerprint_scan_units.md

 ### The Play

-Use mobile fingerprint scan units to capture and process fingerprints remotely.
+Use mobile fingerprint scan units to capture and process fingerprints on-site in a family's home.

 **Who Can Do This?:**
 Anyone<br />